Duke of York's Royal Military School: Academic ratings

-Between 2007-2009 more than 90% of the pupils gained 5 or more GCSEs at grades A*-C (including English and Mathematics).
+Between 2007 and 2009, more than 90% of the pupils gained 5 or more GCSEs at grades A*-C (including English and Mathematics).
 More than 13% of grades were A*/A during the same period.

-During this period (2007–2009) 19% of grades gained were A/B at AS level and 12% of grades were A/B at A2 level.
-A total of 32% of grades gained were passes at A2 level.
+During this period (2007–2009), 19% of grades gained were A/B at AS level and 12% of grades were A/B at A2 level.
+A total of 32% of grades gained were passed at A2 level.

 Exchanges with NATO member military schools

-The Duke of York's run student exchange programmes with military schools within NATO.
-Of these the most notable is the programme run with the school's French equivalent, the Lycée Militaire, in Aix-en-Provence.
-There are also placements for recent school leavers from respective military schools to assume assistant teaching posts at corresponding schools.
-The Duke of York's also has connections with Missouri Military Academy, Valley Forge Military Academy and College in Wayne, Pennsylvania, and Faujdarhat Cadet College located in Chittagong, Bangladesh.
+The Duke of York's runs student exchange programmes with military schools within the umbrella of NATO.The exchange programme with the Lycée Militaire, in Aix-en-Provence, its French equivalent is a case in point.
+The Duke of York's has also connections with some USA military academies, e.g. the Missouri Military Academy, or the Valley Forge Military Academy and College in Wayne, Pennsylvania, but also with further afar as the Faujdarhat Cadet College, in Chittagong, Bangladesh.
+Placements for recent school leavers from respective military schools to assume assistant teaching posts at corresponding schools are also within the academy's purview.